tenon-io/multimedia-access-reqs-addendum/media-access-requirements-addendum.md

  * Audio descriptions should be neutral and avoid interpretative descriptions.
  * Audio descriptions should describe emotional states without interpreting them.
 It is better to describe facial gesture rather than guess at emotion.
  * Audio descriptions should use complete sentences whenever possible.
- * Audio descriptions should be delivered during pauses in dialog
+ * Audio descriptions should be delivered during pauses in dialog.
  * Audio descriptions should not fill all gaps in the audio track.
 Music and silences can tell the story as well.
  * Audio descriptions must read opening and end credits, if present.